6 of Your Top Children’s Ministry Volunteer Problems: Solved!

 - Consider the volunteer’s temperament.
 Behavioral style assessments can offer you valuable insights into your volunteer’s motivation and habits.
 And you may discover that you’re asking the impossible when you assign a person with little attention for detail to a ministry that’s detail-oriented.

-What to do with a volunteer who shows up late—always?
+Volunteer Problem 5: What do I do with a volunteer who shows up late—always?

 This is a serious issue.
 First, look at your own actions.
 Did you thoroughly take the volunteer through orientation?
-Did you communicate the vision and mission of the ministry?
+Were the vision and mission of the ministry clearly communicated?
 Did you carefully outline your expectations for timeliness?

 Once you’ve determined those answers, pray before you approach the person.
 Affirm your volunteer and remind him or her how important the role is in ministry.
 Then remember that God’s Word is a two-edged sword that cuts right to the heart of the matter.
 When volunteers are never on time, I believe it’s a heart issue.
 First Corinthians 14:40 and Colossians 3:23 remind us to do things well as if for God rather than people.
 When you look at these verses, we’re all really serving God.
 Assume all volunteers are good-hearted and mean well.
 Keep that in mind when you approach them.
 Then work together to create an accountability plan for how the volunteer will begin to arrive on time.